a13xp0p0v/a13xp0p0v.github.io/_posts/2020-05-26-debugging-cross-compiler.markdown

 ## Building cross compiler: second try

 Back in 2012 I was an embedded kernel developer.
 These good old days still remind me that __toolchains are complicated__.
 So I decided not to try building the cross compiler myself again, but use the knowledge of real experts in that area.
 From Open Source Summit I remembered that [Thomas Petazzoni][10] at Bootlin told that `the Buildroot project` can create a toolchain in addition to the kernel and file system of an embedded device.
-So I found the `buildroot-toolchains` project, cloned and started to learn it.
+So I found the [buildroot-toolchains][11] project, cloned and started to learn it.

 The configuring looked quite straightforward.
 Buildroot uses `kconfig`, just like the Linux kernel.
 So I took a [Buildroot config fragment][12] from a similar toolchain and changed these options: